11 Normal Linear Models

 \(m4 = \beta_0 + 0.671* \beta_1 + 0.5*\beta_2 + 0.224* \beta_3\)

-11.6 Quadratic and Higher Polynomial Terms
+11.6 Quadratic and higher polynomial terms

+The straight regression line for the biomass of grass species Ap Alopecurus pratensis dependent on the distance to the ground water does not fit well (Figure 11.10).
+The residuals at low and high values of water tend to be positive and intermediate water levels are associated with negative residuals.
+This points out a possible violation of the model assumptions.
 The problem is that the relationship between distance to water and biomass of species Ap is not linear.
-In real life, we often find non-linear relationships, but if the shape of the relationship is quadratic (plus, potentially, a few more polynomials) we can still use ‘linear modeling’ (the term ‘linear’ refers to the linear function used to describe the relationship between the outcome and the predictor variables: \(f(x) = \beta_0 + \beta_1x + \beta_2x^2\) is a linear function compared to, e.g., \(f(x) = \beta^x\), which is not a linear function).
-We simply add the quadratic term of the predictor variable, that is, water in our example, as a further predictor in the linear predictor:
+In real life, we often find non-linear relationships, but if the shape of the relationship is quadratic (plus, potentially, a few more polynomials) we can still use “linear modeling” (the term “linear” refers to the linear function used to describe the relationship between the outcome and the predictor variables: \(f(x) = \beta_0 + \beta_1x + \beta_2x^2\) is a linear function compared to, e.g., \(f(x) = \beta^x\), which is not a linear function).
+We simply add the quadratic term of the predictor variable, that is, water in our example, as a further predictor in the linear predictor: \(\hat{y_i} = \beta_0+\beta_1water_i+\beta_2water_i^2\).
+A quadratic term can be fitted in the formula argument of lm using the function I(), which tells R that what is inside I() has to be calculated first.
+If we do not use I(), the ^2 indicates a two-way interaction.
+Hence, the model specification is lm(log(Yi.g) ~ Water + I(Water^2), data=...).
+The cubic term would be added by +I(Water^3).

 As with interactions, a polynomial term changes the interpretation of lower level polynomials.
 Therefore, we normally include all polynomials up to a specific degree.
-Furthermore, polynomials are normally correlated (if no special transformation is used, see below) which could cause problems when fitting the model such as non-convergence.
-To avoid collinearity among polynomials, so called orthogonal polynomials can be used.
+Furthermore, polynomials are normally correlated (if no special transformation is used, see below) which can cause problems when fitting the model (mostly non-convergence).
+To avoid colinearity among polynomials, so called orthogonal polynomials can be used.
 These are polynomials that are uncorrelated.
-To that end, we can use the function poly
+To that end, we can use the function poly which creates as many orthogonal polynomials of the variable as we want: poly(dat$Water, 2) creates two columns, the first one can be used to model the linear effect of water, the second one to model the quadratic effect of water:

 t.poly <- poly(dat$Water, 2)